10 Ways to boost your walk

 This one’s basic, but the challenge is to keep up your pace the whole time you’re walking and not slip back to a stroll.
 A faster walk is challenging at first so aim to keep your pace up for 20 minutes initially then gradually increase the duration.

-Add high-intensity activities such as jogging, step-ups, star- and ski-jumps.
+Add high-intensity activities such as jogging, step-ups and star-jumps.
 Try 30-60 seconds every 5 minutes.
 Do these on a soft surface to reduce the impact on your joints.

 3. Add intervals to your walk

 Start small when adding intervals into your regular walking routine.
 “Try walking at a brisk pace from one tree to the next, then slow it down to a less intense pace as you walk past the next 3 or 4 trees” Says Ruys.
 Over time Ruys recommends you start to increase the intensity and duration of these interval periods, walking briskly for a whole street, or the duration of a song.

 Boost bonus: Research from UNSW shows that interval training can produce greater weight-loss results than exercising at a continuous, regular pace because it increases fat oxidation.

 Keep boredom at bay by walking on different terrains: road, footpath, treadmill, grass, bush track, sand or shallow water at the beach or pool.
 This works your body in slightly different ways and helps prevent repetitive overuse injuries, such as joint pain and shin splints.